ikus060/minarca/doc/configuration.md

    `quotaon -Pv -F vfsv1 /`
 3. Check if the quota is working
    `repquota -Ps /`
-4. Add `+P` attribute on directory you which to control quota
+4. Add `+P` attribute on directories to enabled project quotas
    `chattr -R +P /backups/admin`
 5. Then set the project id on directories
    `chattr -R -p 1 /backups/admin` where `1` is the Minarca user's id